Frequently asked questions

 I’ve applied.
 Now what?

 Thanks for applying!
 Only successful candidates will be contacted.
 You’ll then receive an invitation to complete a digital video interview.
-We look forward to seeing your personality shine through this digital interview and if there’s still a strong match, you’ll be invited to our one-day Air Canada Rouge interview event.
+We look forward to seeing your personality shine through this digital interview and if there’s still a strong match, you’ll be invited to our Air Canada Rouge recruitment event.

 I’m having technical issues applying online.
 What should I do?